mosman7/IAC-Ansible/ansible.md

     - here we can ssh into other vms using ip
 `sudo ssh vagrant@192.168.33.11` - will ssh into db vm

-3. now we need to connect to vms using connector
+3. Now we need to connect to vms using connector
     - cd to /etc/ansible/hosts
     - `sudo nano hosts`
     - add